Alfredo Lim: Return as mayor (2007–2013)

-On July 17, 2008, Councilor Dennis Alcoreza filed human rights complaints before the Commission on Human Rights, against Lim and other officials of the city of Manila.
+On July 17, 2008, 1st District Councilor Dennis Alcoreza filed human rights complaints before the Commission on Human Rights, against Lim and other officials of the city of Manila.
 Alcoreza accused Lim of a violent takeover of a slaughterhouse in Tondo on July 11, and illegal dispersal of protest.
 Meanwhile, 24 councilors resigned from their posts as members and heads of the different committees, prompting a reorganization.
-The councilors unanimously denounced the violent treatment by Lim's Manila Police Department (MPD) towards Alcoreza during the city government's takeover of the slaughterhouse.
+The councilors unanimously denounced the violent treatment by Lim's Manila Police District (MPD) towards Alcoreza during the city government's takeover of the slaughterhouse.

-Lim resigned as head of Joseph Estrada's Pwersa ng Masang Pilipino (PMP) in August 2008, following a PMP's executive committee resolution removing him as president of the party.
+Lim resigned as head of Joseph Estrada's Pwersa ng Masang Pilipino (PMP) in August 2008, following an executive committee resolution by the PMP removing him as president of the party.
 He was replaced by Estrada, who is also the PMP chairman.

 In October 2008, he made ROTC training mandatory for all students at the Pamantasan ng Lungsod ng Maynila (PLM) and the City College of Manila (CCM, now the Universidad de Manila (UdM)), both city-owned colleges.
 He was also credited for the establishment of Santa Ana Hospital in Santa Ana, Manila, which serves residents of Manila's 6th district.

 Lim ran for reelection in 2010, with Vice Mayor Isko Moreno as his running mate.
-Together, they defeated Lim's predecessor, Atienza, and his running mate, Councilor Bonjay Isip-Garcia.
+Together, they defeated Lim's predecessor, Atienza, and his running mate, 6th District Councilor Bonjay Isip-Garcia.
 However, Atienza filed an electoral protest, citing discrepancies in the election returns and the consolidation and canvassing system.
 He later dropped his protest in January 2013.

 On August 23, 2010, former police officer Rolando Mendoza hijacked a tourist bus full of tourists from Hong Kong in order to make demands on the government about a case against him at the Ombudsman that led to his dismissal from service.
 The government's failure to negotiate properly with Mendoza led to the killing of eight hostages and of Mendoza himself after almost ten hours of stand-off.
 Justice Secretary Leila De Lima was tasked to lead an investigation on the incident and determine whose negligence led to the tragedy.
 Her committee, the Incident Investigation and Review Committee (IIRC), found out that there were lapses on the part of Lim that led to the failed resolution of the hostage-drama, thereby recommending the filing of administrative and criminal cases against him and other officials.
 Malacañang, however, declared Lim's liability was neglect of duty and misconduct.
 But, according to a report conducted by the late DILG Secretary Jesse Robredo that was released in April 2013, he was found to have been "administratively liable" for the incident.

 In 2013, he sought another term as mayor, with actor and 6th District Councilor Lou Veloso as his running mate but they were defeated by Estrada and Moreno, respectively.